JoaoM07/TurnDaDial_Study2/index.md

 ## 2. Financial compensation available

-By taking part in both sessions of the study, you will compensate you with £20.
+We will compensate you with £20 for taking part in both sessions of the study.

 ## 3. Get in touch!